 The algorithm is less advanced and can mistake breaths for words or splits single words into two, causing a pop sound.

-If you want to make the most of Flex Pitch correction plugin, make sure to have a dry and clear recording to work with from the offset, although this should go for all recording in general.
+If you want to make the most of the Flex Pitch correction plugin, make sure to have a dry and clear recording to work with from the offset, although this should go for all recordings in general.

 Ultimately, whatever autotune option you choose to go with really comes down to your budget, what your setup looks like, and your requirements.
 With this being said, Waves Tune Real-Time really does give you the best value for money, and is a good option for both beginners and experienced studio professionals and experienced artists.